eik-lib/website/docs/reference/at-eik-cli.md

 ## Available commands

-Run `eik` with `--help` to see a description of all available commands.
+Run `eik` with `--help` to see a description of all available commands in your shell.

 ```sh
 eik --help